 Fruit's an excellent food to level out your blood sugar with, says Janet Zappe, RN, a certified diabetes educator at The Ohio State University Wexner Medical Center's Diabetes & Metabolism Research Center.
 Fruit contains natural sugar and carbohydrate.
 Since the act of chewing takes time and effort, you're much less likely to overeat fruit than say, fruit juice.

-Try gummy bears or jelly beans.
+If you're in a pinch or on-the-go, try carrying a back of gummy bears or jelly beans for a quick blood sugar boost.
 "A small pack is usually 15-17 grams [of carbs], which is ideal," says Zappe.
 "They're inexpensive, hold up to weather conditions, and only take a few minutes to eat."

 Typically found in the kids' food aisle, juice boxes are easily portable, and a perfect way to score 15 grams of carbs without going overboard, adds Zappe.

 If nausea tends to strike when your blood sugar's low, candied ginger can give your body the one-two punch necessary to both raise your blood sugar and alleviate queasiness, says Texas-based certified diabetes educator Linzi Cruz, RD.